sdsz20142087/my-academic-page/content/post/two-efficient-algorithms-for-filtering-out-prime-numbers/index.md

   focal_point: Smart
   preview_only: false
 ---
 First of all, a prime number has the property that it is only divisible by 1 and itself.
-Our goal is to filter out the prime numbers in the given range, e.g. if the range is 1-10, the answer is 2,  3, 5, 7.
+Our goal is to filter out the prime numbers in the given range, for example, if the range is 1-10, the answer is 2,  3, 5, 7.

 First algorithm: Time Complexity O(n * loglogn)